viamrobotics/docs/docs/tutorials/projects/verification-system.md

 6. Toggle the **Data capture configuration** on.
    Now, your camera is taking pictures.
    Walk in front of it a number of times, perhaps with a friend or two, letting the camera capture many images of you.
-   For optimal performance, try capturing a variety of angles and use different lighting.
+   For best results, try capturing a variety of angles and use different lighting.
 7. Select the [**DATA** page](https://app.viam.com/data/view) from the top of the screen.
    Here you can view the images captured so far from the camera on your machine.
    You should see new images appearing steadily as cloud sync uploads them from your machine.